regexyl/sgunigo/README.md

 1. Regarding New Commits
     1. Why use Node.js
     2. Using Express.js
-    3. Function of new folders
+    3. Function of new folders + files
 2. Other Info

 ## Regarding New Commits